 Let's have a look at them one by one.

-5 minutes with a rug can make tens of Euros difference in photos.
+As importantly, 5 minutes with a rug can make tens of Euros difference in photos.
 The more expensive the bike, the bigger the difference.

 TIP: Lot of dirt?
 Brush it off first, then do at least a quick clean-up of the whole bike.
-Bucket of warm water with dish soap, bucket of cold water and a rug.
+A bucket of warm water with dish soap, a bucket of cold water, and a rug.
 Easy 20 extra bucks (or much more, if you're selling a more expensive ride) in 10 minutes.
 Here’s a vid on how to do a 5-minute cleaning that makes a world's difference in the photos:

 Cool open space is fine, too.
 Be careful about the background neutrality, though.